Eileen Sheridan (cyclist)

 Constance Eileen Sheridan (née Shaw, 18 October 1923 – 12 February 2023) was an English cyclist who specialized in time trialing and road record-breaking.
 She broke all the records of the Women's Road Records Association during the late 1940s and 1950s.
-They included Land's End to John o' Groats, set by Lilian Dredge.
+They included Land's End to John o' Groats, previously held by Lilian Dredge.

 Amateur career

 Eileen Sheridan, 4 ft 11in (150 cm) tall as an adult and described by historian Bernard Thompson as "a dainty lady", was an athletic girl at school in Coventry, where she was born Constance Eileen Shaw in 1923.
 Cycling dominated other sports at the age of 15 and in 1944 she joined the Coventry Cycling Club.
 There she went touring and joined club rides without being interested in racing.
 She said: "It is on club runs that the club spirit is found, if they have a spirit at all, and retained for all time.
 Coventry club runs number among the happiest moments in my life."
 She rode her first race, an informal 10-mile (16 km) time trial, in mid-1940 and finished in 28m 30s "to the great amazement of the club as well as myself."
 She intended to race formally that summer but the event she entered was canceled.
 She began racing instead in 1945.
 Her first race was a 25-mile (40 km) time trial run by the Birmingham Time Trial Association and she was seeded to start first.
 She hoped to ride 1h 15m and finished in 1h 13m 34s, breaking her club's record and winning the event.

 She then won the national time trial championship at 25 miles (40 km), saying she "rode as never before."
 She married Ken Sheridan in 1942 and gave birth to their son, Clive, in April 1946.
 She started cycling again seven weeks later and within five months won a club time trial.